-The figures for Downfall were deemed particularly impressive since the nearly three-hour-long production only allowed two screenings per evening.
+The figures for Downfall were deemed particularly impressive because the nearly three-hour-long production only allows two screenings per evening.
 Bruno Ganz, the angel who becomes human in Wim Wenders' Wings of Desire, stars as the Nazi leader.
-(Photo: Bruno Ganz as Hitler, Downfall movie.)

 In an interview for the Bild tabloid, former German chancellor Helmut Kohl declared that Downfall "was a film that had to be made and I hope that as many people as possible will see it."
 The former chancellor added, "It is an important film because it gives the younger generation an introduction to how people were very much led astray by National Socialism."

 The respected Der Spiegel magazine, which had earlier featured Downfall on its cover, was equally dismissive, stating "One does not need a €13 million film which is about as harmless and superficial as a television soap opera to make the banal observation that humankind can be evil."